zhulingbiezhi/theme-stack-blog/content/post/2025/3d-printer/popular_octoprinter_plugin.md

 ![DisplayLayerProgress pop-up](https://www.obico.io/assets/images/octoprint-display-layer-progress-plugin-472c3f246a0824647af9fa16694e8ca0.jpeg)

-*DisplayLayerProgress pop-up (Source: [DisplayLayerProgress](https://plugins.octoprint.org/plugins/DisplayLayerProgress) on OctoPrint Plugin Repository)*
+_DisplayLayerProgress pop-up (Source: [DisplayLayerProgress](https://plugins.octoprint.org/plugins/DisplayLayerProgress) on OctoPrint Plugin Repository)_

 This plugin informs you of print layer progress, estimated end time, and current height, all compressed into a simple progress bar.

-The information that [DisplayLayerProgress](https://plugins.octoprint.org/plugins/DisplayLayerProgress/) provides can be displayed on OctoPrint’s NavBar and as a tab title or as a pop-up.
+The information that [DisplayLayerProgress](https://plugins.octoprint.org/plugins/DisplayLayerProgress/) provides can be displayed on OctoPrint's NavBar and as a tab title or as a pop-up.
 It even allows you to display progress percentage and current layer on the printer display itself!

 ### Recommended for: